sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/3000 - validate-extractions.md

     {">=":[{"var":"quote_rate.anchorConfidence"},"0.90"]}]}
 ```

 **Notes**: Since some sales quotes are scanned documents, check if the field came from OCR'd text.
 If it did, test that it has a high OCR confidence score for both the anchor text and the extracted value text.
-This validation works if you set a high [verbosity setting](doc:verbosity) in the SenseML configuration.
+This validation checks API output that you can view if you set a high [verbosity setting](doc:verbosity) in the SenseML configuration.

 Validation 2